Chaitanya-Alluri/Chaitanya-Alluri.github.io/content/posts/End-of-Indexation.md

 +++
-title = 'Budget 2024: No More Indexation for Gold and Real Estate - A Game Changer💰🏠?' date = 2024-07-23T19:56:32+05:30 draft = false tags = ["#Budget2024", "#TaxChanges", "#RealEstateTax", "#CapitalGains"]
+title = 'Budget 2024: No More Indexation for Gold and Real Estate - A Game Changer🏠?' date = 2024-07-23T19:56:32+05:30 draft = false tags = ["#Budget2024", "#TaxChanges", "#RealEstateTax", "#CapitalGains"]
 +++

-## New Long-Term Capital Gains Tax Rules for Real Estate and Gold: 2024 and Beyond 🏠💰
+## New Long-Term Capital Gains Tax Rules for Real Estate and Gold: 2024 and Beyond 🏠

 Imagine you bought or inherited gold or real estate more than 30 years ago.
 If you're planning to sell it, prepare for a significant tax hit due to changes introduced in Budget 2024.
 Let's dive into this new tax regime's details and implications.